tier4/AutowareArchitectureProposal.proj/design/Control/Control.md

 | Engage Command | `/autoware/engage`<br>(`std_msgs::Bool`)                                            | Whether to send commands to the vehicle |
 | Remote Command | -                                                                                   | Control command from remote             |

-As above requirements, the data type of target trajectory, `autoware_planning_msgs::Trajectory`, includes the speed at each point.
+As the above requirements, the data type of target trajectory, `autoware_planning_msgs::Trajectory`, includes the speed at each point.

 ### Output